Faris-Faiz/Telegram-bot-Project/readme.md

 ## Contact

-If you have any questions or feedback, please contact me at `your-email@example.com`.
+If you have any questions or feedback, please create a new issue on GitHub and I'll see if I can help you with your issue.